-- Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset and liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1 Inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset and liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-Receivables and Credit Policy

-Accounts receivable for counseling services are uncollateralized client obligations due at the time the service is provided.
+Receivables and Credit Policy - Accounts receivable for counseling services are uncollateralized client obligations due at the time the service is provided.
 Certain clients have been granted extended payment terms.
 Late fees or interest charges are not assessed on delinquent accounts.
 The carrying amount of accounts receivable is reduced by a valuation allowance, if necessary, which reflects management's best estimate of the amounts that will not be collected.